sunnyshin8/WellLoop-AI/README.md

 # WellLoop AI
 > **Predict and prevent team burnout with AI.**

-WellLoop AI is an intelligent organizational psychology platform built for **Snowfest 2025**.
+WellLoop AI is an intelligent organizational psychology platform.
 It moves beyond generic surveys to provide role-adaptive insights and predictive burnout detection for engineering teams.

 ![WellLoop AI Dashboard](/public/logo.png)